 Inflation has fallen materially from the double-digit levels of late 2022, but remains well above central banks' targeted levels.
-With the ECB and the Bank of England projecting that inflation will remain high in 2024, central banks still have work to do.
+With the ECB and the Bank of England projecting that inflation will remain high in 2024, central banks are walking a tight-rope between reducing inflation and strangling a struggling economy.

 Source: Eurostat.
-Data as of 30 September 2023.
+Data as of September 30, 2023.
 For illustrative purposes only.

-In the case of the U.S., our economic outlook is on the optimistic side-relative to expectations-with respect to U.S. GDP growth and inflation for the next several years.
+In the case of the U.S., our economic outlook is on the optimistic side - relative to expectations - with respect to U.S. GDP growth and inflation for the next several years.
 Our analysis shows an expectation for GDP growth to slow in 2024, owing to the lagged effects of Federal Reserve rate hikes along with more cautious consumers as household excess savings deplete.
 But, slowing growth along with normalising inflation could induce the Fed to begin cutting rates aggressively in 2024.
 We expect monetary loosening to drive a strong GDP growth rebound over 2025 to 2027, which will also be facilitated by supply side expansion in terms of labour supply and productivity.
 There is an expectation for inflation to return to the Fed's 2% target in 2024 and stay there in following years.
 The supply constraints which caused a surge in inflation in 2021-2022 are now alleviating.
 This allowed inflation to fall dramatically in 2023 despite an acceleration in GDP growth.
 This process still has much room to run.

-Source: Morningstar Direct, U.S. Economic Outlook, data as of 31 October 2023.
-The forecasts shown do not guarantee future performance.
-Data presented is indicative and for illustrative purposes.
+Source: Morningstar U.S. Economic Outlook, data as of October 31, 2023.
+For illustrative purposes only.